 - 56. Part of the service provided by Link is to assist the Council to formulate a view on interest rates.
-Appendix D outlines the forecasts for short term (Bank Rate) and longer term fixed interest rates. - 57.
-Over the last year, the Bank of England has increased the base rate every six weeks, taking it from its lowest level ever of 0.1% to 3.5% between December 2021 and December 2022 in an attempt to mitigate inflationary pressures.
-The coronavirus outbreak has done huge economic damage to the UK and to economies around the world, which have recently been further impacted by the war between Russia and the Ukraine.
-Whilst the base rate isn't expected to carry on increasing at such levels throughout 2023, further increases are forecast and the general consensus appears to be that the rate will peak at 4.5% in the summer before starting to fall back down.
-There are a lot of factors to currently consider such as the impact on inflation, and the overall impact on the economy and potential recessions / downturns.
+Appendix D outlines the forecasts for short term (Bank Rate) and longer-term fixed interest rates. - 57.
+Between February 2022 and August 2023, the Bank of England increased the base rate every six weeks, taking it from its lowest level ever of 0.1% to 5.25% where it has remained to mitigate inflationary pressures.
+The coronavirus outbreak has done huge economic damage both to the UK and economies around the world, which have been further impacted by the war between Russia and the Ukraine and now the unrest in the Middle East.
+Whilst the base rate isn't expected to increase any further, opinions are divided as to when it will start reducing and by how much.
+There are positive signs that inflation has peaked and is now on a downward trajectory but there are still pressures within the labour market which could still drive wage inflation.
+The Bank of England have made several indications that higher rates could be around for some time yet and there are a lot of factors to currently consider before implementing any reductions, however, their hawkish stance hasn't prevented the market from forming a view that rates will start to fall soon as gilt yields have already starting to fall.